biati-digital/glightbox/README_DRAFT.md

 [1] This can be the link, button, HTML element that opened this slide, or null if the slides were set dynamically

+### Options

+Options are passed to the GLightbox function as an object.
+A number of options can also be applied individually to the slides using `data-*` attributes or using `data-glightbox` on the element.
+[2] If not set on the element, then the options are inherited from the GLightbox instance.
 ## Documentation

 GLightbox offers more methods and configuration options, and we encourage you to read the [documentation](https://linktodocumentation) here.